KacperJanowski98/technical-assessment-tasks/voice-notes-app/README.md

 - **Mock AI Analysis**: Implementing a client-side analysis function to simulate AI categorization.
 - **Whisper Integration**: Using the provided whisper-server as the backend for transcription.
 - **Responsive Design**: Using Tailwind CSS for a mobile-first responsive interface.
+- **Medical Classification**: Implementing pattern-based classification for medical notes using the medical.ts module from the whisper-server example.

 ## Trade-offs and Limitations